canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

     :end-before: [docs:create-venv-end]
     :dedent: 2

-In the same directory, write and save the following into text file called ``app.py``:
+In the same directory, copy and save the following into a text file called ``app.py``:

 .. literalinclude:: code/getting-started-with-flask/app.py